bijay-05/react-app-deployment-github-runner/README.md

 - Functions to configure nginx configuration and validate and restart nginx on the machine.
 - We invoke different functions by conditionally checking different scenarios for nginx installation and working on the linux machine.

+> [!Caution]
 > I faced a slight issue while running the script.
-Although the nginx was installed, configured and started successfully, the script exited with error 1 code stating `Error: Nginx installation failed`.
+Although the nginx was installed, configured and started successfully, the script exited with error 1 code stating **Error: Nginx installation failed**.

+> [!Important]
-This was really not a installation and configuration issue, but caused due to under privileges of the initial command present in the script to check nginx version (at the end of the script for `verify installation`).
+> This was really not a installation and configuration issue, but caused due to under privileges of the initial command present in the script to check nginx version (at the end of the script for `verify installation`).
 This issue was resolved by adding `sudo` before the command to give enough privileges to view the version of nginx (to verify nginx was installed and started as expected).

 ![Nginx-Installation-Failed-Issue](images/nginx-initial-issue.png)